Aliases for SHROOM3 Gene

 GeneCards Summary for SHROOM3 Gene

 SHROOM3 (Shroom Family Member 3) is a Protein Coding gene.
-Diseases associated with SHROOM3 include Macular Degeneration, Age-Related, 7 and Neural Tube Defects.
-Among its related pathways are Tight junction.
-GO annotations related to this gene include actin binding and actin filament binding.
+Diseases associated with SHROOM3 include Neutrophil Actin Dysfunction and Brachyolmia Type 4 With Mild Epiphyseal And Metaphyseal Changes.
+Gene Ontology (GO) annotations related to this gene include actin binding and actin filament binding.
 An important paralog of this gene is SHROOM2.

 Controls cell shape changes in the neuroepithelium during neural tube closure.
-Induces apical constriction in epithelial cells by promoting the apical accumulation of F-actin and myosin II, and probably by bundling stress fibers.
+Induces apical constriction in epithelial cells by promoting the apical accumulation of F-actin and myosin II, and probably by bundling stress fibers (By similarity).
 Induces apicobasal cell elongation by redistributing gamma-tubulin and directing the assembly of robust apicobasal microtubule arrays (By similarity).